Her, Too

 but of course they were innocent;

-descended from settlers
+descended from sins

-beyond their own white memory.
+beyond their own memory.

 they watched

-with eyes as wide as the Earth:
+with eyes as wide as the Earth.

-and maybe a few special birds and trees.
+and maybe a few special birds

 there were no tears of the sort

-which carved out a a trail
+which carved out a a trail.

-the tears were blue.
+mostly the tears were blue.

 blue on white.